-- Single negation readings is a feature specific to RITA for some speakers. - The same holds for other antiveridical contexts (neg-raising, neg spread), where other EPIs are ungrammatical. - Non-veridical contexts (questions, conditionals...) sharply ungrammatical. - Only pattern alike in negative fragments (for some speakers consulted). - (34) a.
-A: ¿Quién piensa solucionar esto? [fragment answer; Spanish] who think.3SG fix.INF this b.
+- Single negation readings is a feature specific to RITA for some speakers. - The same holds for other antiveridical contexts (neg-raising, neg spread), where other EPIs are ungrammatical. - Non-veridical contexts (questions, conditionals...) sharply ungrammatical. - Only pattern alike in negative fragments (for some speakers consulted). - (31) a.
+A: ¿Quién piensa solucionar esto? who think.3SG fix.INF this b.
 B: ¡Tu madre / el Papa de Roma / Dios!...
+EPI